 Rachel Levick Corley is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 She practices in the firm’s Litigation Department and is a member of the Environmental Litigation and Mass Tort Practice Group.
-Ms. Corley has represented clients in a wide range of federal and state litigation, including agency enforcement actions, cost recovery cases, and administrative rulemaking challenges.
+Ms. Corley has represented clients in a wide range of federal and state litigation, agency enforcement actions, cost recovery cases, and administrative rulemaking challenges.

 Representative engagements include:

 - Representing Daimler AG and Mercedes-Benz USA, LLC in investigation and civil enforcement action regarding compliance with Clean Air Act requirements governing emissions controls and in related settlement of civil claims with the U.S. Department of Justice, the U.S. Environmental Protection Agency, the California Attorney General, the California Air Resources Board, and U.S. Customs and Border Protection.
 United States v.
 Daimler AG, No. 20-2564 (D.D.C.).

 - Representing a coalition of major automotive manufacturers as intervenors in several consolidated challenges to NHTSA’s September 2019 rulemaking finding that state greenhouse gas emissions regulations are preempted by federal law, and to EPA’s parallel rulemaking revoking California’s Clean Air Act preemption waiver.
 Union of Concerned Scientists v.
 NHTSA, No. 19-1230 (D.C.
 Cir.); California v.
 Chao, No. 19-2826 (D.D.C.).